-What is cold weather camping and why do it?
+What is cold weather camping?

 Cold weather camping could be defined as anytime you camp in your RV in the winter when the temperature is consistently below freezing.
 That’s because temps above freezing don’t usually bring with them the host of problems and considerations that full-on winter camping brings with it.

 When temps dip below 32, that’s when you have to worry about freezing pipes, increasing heat needs, and cold — and complaining — family members.

 Another consideration with winter camping in an RV is wind.
 Even if the temps are above freezing, winter weather can still bring cold winds.
 Cold winds can make RV camping in winter a tough proposition because the winds more easily penetrate RV windows and doors than in your house.

 So why cold weather camp in the first place?

 Because cold weather RVing can get you into some of the best places to hang out in your camper.
 You could live close to a ski hill for a fraction of the cost of a condo, you could hang right by certain national parks and have them nearly all to yourself, or you could just stay in an area you want to stay in despite mother nature’s wrath.

 None of this means that RV camping in the winter has to be uncomfortable.
 There are ways to cold weather camp in a place you enjoy and still come home to a warm camper.

 How to keep a camper warm in the winter